GRE PSR-255 Hand Held Scanner Review

 The Shira FR-1106 Multi-Band Radio Receiver can pick up MW, CB1, CB2, VHF and AIR band.
 It's an old radio and appears to be quite rare as a Shira model.
 The design itself, though, is not so rare.
 It looks as though this design was used by many companies, who made radios that all looked rather similar.
 And all the companies did was differ the design slightly and slap their brand name on the front.

-Going on the old school "Shira" font on my radio, it looks like Shira FR-1106 is from the late 1960's or early 1970's.
+Going on the old school "Shira" font on the front of my radio, it looks like this Shira FR-1106 is from the late 1960's or early 1970's.
 It still works really well.
-I've never been able to pick up any CB radio on it, despite me checking that there was CB talk going on using a proper scanner, and then turning on the Shira FR-1106 and trying to find them talking on there.
+I've never been able to pick up any CB radio talk on it, despite me checking that there was CB talk going on using a proper scanner, and then turning on the Shira FR-1106 and trying to find them talking on there.
 I could not find it.
 Maybe the frequencies of the channels are different now than they were in the 70's.
 I'm not sure.

 Popular